Embodied Emissions

-2022A company and a technology developed by PhD students at Imperial College London.
-The technology is considered by the jury to best represent the focus of 2022, which is: seminal architectural solutions which are CO2 neutral (or less), factoring in all embodied emissions.
+2022A technology developed by PhD students at Imperial College London is considered by the jury to best represent the focus of 2022, which is: seminal architectural solutions which are CO2 neutral (or less), factoring in all embodied emissions.

 THE SERATECH PROCESS